3jb/R_layers/README.md

     >[continue...]
     >dev.off()

-Layers will render as expected in viewers such based on poppler and such, also in Adobe reader products.
+Layers will render as expected in viewers based on poppler and such, also in Adobe reader products.

 In Adobe professional products (CS# etc) the layers will appear